risuorg/risu/doc/development/CONTRIBUTING.md

 # kb: url-to-kbase
 ```

-That are used by Citellus to fill json metadata.
+That are used by Risu to fill json metadata.

 If you want to contribute also Unittests for your plugins, check [TESTING.md](TESTING.md)